BoiseITGuru/SupportPal-Tier2Tickets-Plugin/README.md

 # SupportPal-Tier2Tickets-Plugin

+## Introduction

-This semi-functional proof of concept with several values still hard coded.
+> This semi-functional proof of concept with several values still hard coded.

+This plugin replicates the needed API endpoints to integrate Tier2Ticket's Helpdesk Buttons with SupportPal using their Freshdesk integration.

+## Instalation
+> Instalation Instructions (and proper README) Coming Soon

-KNOWN ISSUES:
+## KNOWN ISSUES
-Cannot have agent or group filled in on the Helpdesk Buttons Integration Defaults
+> Cannot have agent or group filled in on the Helpdesk Buttons Integration Defaults

-Instalation Instructions (and proper README) Coming Soon